moabs81/scaffold2/readme.md

 ## How to use this scaffold

 ### Important: Do not clone this repo directly into your new project
+#### Also, don't forget to replace this readme.md with a readme for your actual project

 #### This node.js based project scaffold and dev toolchain is very much a WIP and to be honest is mostly for me, but feel free to use it!
 But yours is probably better...
 It consists of: